-The Jeffrey Open Space Trail, the product of extensive community input and consensus, is a unique resource for the residents of the City of Irvine.
+The Jeffrey Open Space Trail (JOST), the product of extensive community input and consensus, is a unique resource for the residents of the City of Irvine.
 This open space corridor constitutes an important element in the City's overall open space system, linking the conservation and open space lands within the City.
-The trail will travel approximately 5 miles through Irvine, from just past Portola Parkway in the north to the Quail Hill open space in the south.
-Currently, the one-and-a-half mile section between Interstate 5 freeway and Barranca Parkway is in design.
+The trail currently stretches 3.5 miles through the City of Irvine.

 Funds from a $14.5 million state budget allocation presented to the City by Senator Dave Min in August 2021 will allow the JOST system to be completely built out.
 The 1.5-mile extension will run from Barranca to I-5, and will link existing bike and pedestrian trails, include a 15-footwide bridge stretching almost 1,200 feet over the Interstate 5, and connect the coastline to the Santa Ana Mountains and Cleveland National Forest.

 Work on the extension is expected to begin fall 2022 and be completed in spring 2024, and the JOST/I-5 Bridge is expected to begin summer 2022 and be completed summer 2024.